 YOU ARE NOT AN EDITOR

 Most of us graduated high school and may own a few English books, but does that mean we have a firm grasp on the English language?
 No. Editors do not come cheap, but they will help get your book where it needs to be.
+As many steps as I go through with edits, my editor makes my books bleed red ink.
 There are different types of editors, so do your research.
 I speak from experience because with Sterling, I couldn't afford an editor, nor did I have the resources on where to find one.
 Honestly, I thought only 10 people would buy the book.
 Who knew?

-Don't go into publishing thinking like that or only 10 people will read your book, and give it 1-star ratings based on your editing.
-What can you do?
+Don't go into publishing thinking like that or only 10 people will read your book and give it 1-star ratings based on your editing that you can never erase.

 2 Purchase editing software.
 It won't make you write better, but it will identify homonyms, typos, glue words, slang, English/British usage, etc. Don't always trust the suggested change - do your research if you're not sure.

-3. Get text to speech software.
+3. Text to speech software.
 Your eyes see what they want to see, and even read what you think it says.
-Hearing someone else read your words is very enlightening.
+Hearing someone else read your words is enlightening.

 4. Hire an editor.
 Try different ones to see who fits your style.
 Yes, genres have certain writing styles.
-Usually you have to book them weeks to months in advance.
+Usually you have to book them weeks to months in advance, and most editors do not come cheap.
+Do not bypass the editor.
+If you take your writing seriously, this is not an optional task.

-Just accept it.
 Hug your pillow and cry a little bit when you've published your book and it doesn't soar to the #1 spot on Amazon.
-There are over a million books on Amazon and it's very hard for Indies to get noticed.
+There are millions of books on Amazon and it's immensely difficult to get noticed.
 Learn to be content with where you are at, and just keep writing.
 When that one fan mail comes in, that one review, that one comment that totally makes your day, then you'll see how much it was worth it.
 Do we all want to be able to quit our day jobs and make a living doing this?
 By all means - YES!
 I'd love nothing more than to tell my boss to shove it after working as a corporate bottomfeeder for the past 10 years, but a reliable paycheck is what I need to make sure my bills are paid.
 It puts added pressure on me to be able to publish as a side job, but that's how passionate I am about writing.

 WRITING IS EASY, PUBLISHING IS NOT

-I could write a whole book on this topic, because there's this perception that all you have to do is write one book, get famous, sit back and watch the money roll in, and do little else outside of a little Facebook promotion.
-I edit/write from 5am to 7am.
-I go to work for 8 hours.
-I come home and will edit for another 6 hours.
-On top of everything else.
+I could write a whole book on this topic, because there's this perception that all you have to do is write one book, get famous, sit back and watch the money roll in, doing little else outside of a little Facebook promotion.
+I work 18 hours a day.
+How committed are you willing to be to this profession?

 That's ALL you.